fuzi-lol/TodoApp/README.md

 # TodoApp
-this if Todo Application developed with Fastapi
+this is Todo Application developed with Fastapi, having backend of mysql. and Authirization with jwt .